ipfs/ipfs-docs/docs/concepts/what-is-ipfs.md

 # What is IPFS?

+This is a test setence to test if vale is working.
+Some wrds are misspelled on porpose.

 Let's just start with a one-line definition of IPFS:

 **IPFS is a distributed system for storing and accessing files, websites, applications, and data.**